getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

 1. Click on "Add Column" to open the modal to add a new column
 2. Select and choose a field or a tag from the "Column Type" dropdown
 3. Optionally, add an aggregate function
-4. Click "Create column" button
+4. Click the "Create column" button
 5. Your new column will be added to the right-most side of the table.
-You may need to scroll towards the right to be able to see it.
+You may need to scroll towards the right to see it.

 ### Edit Columns

-1. Click on "Edit Columns" on the top right-hand corner of the table to enter the edit state of the table
+1. Click on "Edit Columns" in the top right-hand corner of the table to enter the edit state of the table
 2. Hover your mouse cursor over the header of the desired column to edit
 3. Click on the pencil icon
 4. A modal will open for you to edit the column
 5. Click the "Update column" button
-6. Optionally, click on the "Save & Close" button on the top right-hand corner of the table to exit the edit state of the table
+6. Optionally, click on the "Save & Close" button in the top right-hand corner of the table to exit the edit state of the table

 ### Delete Columns

-1. Click on "Edit Columns" on the top right-hand corner of the table to enter the edit state of the table
+1. Click on "Edit Columns" in the top right-hand corner of the table to enter the edit state of the table
 2. Hover your mouse cursor over the header of the desired column to delete
 3. Click on the garbage bin icon
 4. The table may refresh
-5. Optionally click on the "Save & Close" button on the top right-hand corner of the table to exit the edit state of the table
+5. Optionally click on the "Save & Close" button in the top right-hand corner of the table to exit the edit state of the table

 ### Resize Columns